sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 **Changes for handling MAC move events.**
 Hardware can generate a single MAC move event instead of generating 2 events (del-old mac and add-new mac).
-SAI and SONiC changes will be done to replace the existing FDB entry with the new port in internal data structure and STATE_DB.
+Orchagent code changes will be done to replace the existing FDB entry with the new port in internal data structure and STATE_DB.

 **Changes for FDB aging time configuration.**